-NASA astronauts: Return after 8 months in space moves closer!
+NASA astronauts: return after 8 months in space is getting closer!

-NASA astronauts Butch Wilmore and Suni Williams will return from ISS to Earth on March 12, 2025 after eight months.
+NASA astronauts Butch Wilmore and Suni Williams return to Earth on March 12, 2025 after eight months from the ISS.

-NASA astronauts: Return after 8 months in space moves closer!
+NASA astronauts: return after 8 months in space is getting closer!

 A turbulent space adventure comes to an end!
-NASA has finally set the return date for the stranded astronauts Butch Wilmore and Sununi Williams.
-After an unexpectedly long stay of more than eight months at the International Space Station (ISS), the two are to return to Earth on March 12, 2025, such as oe24.at reported.
-Originally, her mission was scheduled for just eight days, but technical problems with her spaceship, the Boeing Starliner, led to unforeseen delays.
+NASA has finally set the return date for stranded astronauts Butch Wilmore and Suni Williams.
+After an unexpectedly long stay of more than eight months on the International Space Station (ISS), the two are scheduled to return to Earth on March 12, 2025 oe24.at reported.
+Their mission was originally scheduled to last just eight days, but technical problems with their spacecraft, the Boeing Starliner, led to unforeseen delays.

 Wilmore and Williams have been in space since June 5 last year, when they traveled to the ISS aboard the Boeing Starliner.
 Due to problems such as leaks and failed engines, their return was repeatedly postponed.
 The return vehicle, a SpaceX Crew Dragon, has been docked with the ISS since September, but the astronauts had to wait until March 12 for the Crew 10 mission, which will take over the return transport.